caketaster/Portfolio-Project-1---still-life/README.md

 NOTES:

-What I would like to add:

-Images to expand upon select (possibly with a menu embedded - image number, image info (camera/film used etc) and a link to add to the form, as explained below).

-A way to link clicking on each image to the form, so that users can click on the image(s) they want to ask about and the form add that image number automatically.

-To do - Testing - validator, how it looks and works on different screen sizes (socials vertical, text shrinks, couldn't fix gallery issue, format breaks at ...px QUOTE: "Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.")
+To do - Testing page, validation, compatability and responsiveness (what page?), insert lighthouse
+QUOTE: "Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.")
-To do - Validation (when code is done)
-To do - What screen sizes *exactly*?
-M - when form is sent you get a Bad Gateway 502 - edit: now it's a different error M - wireframes.
-Screenshots or some sort of link to them?
-M - ## Site User Stories
-  ## Website Owner Stories
-  ## Developer Stories
-  - do I need these? also I have 2 user feedbacks, is that enough?
-To do - Copy your readme to http://ecotrust-canada.github.io/markdown-toc/ to make a table of contents.
-This will help assessors to see the structure of your readme.
-Just test it out ast this tool isn't perfect.
-It tends to mess up with special characters like dashes.